ELF-Lab/OjibweMorph/Spreadsheets/README.md

 | o           | we       |
 | oo          | oo       |

+Based on examples from the dictionary, it seems like Border Lakes belongs into Pattern 1.

 There is also a class of exceptions.
 Stems/roots that begin with "dan", "das", dash", and "daa" instead add a prefix "en".
 For example, *daso-biboonagizid* "if s/he is a certain number of years old" goes to *endaso-biboonagizid* "one who is a certain number of years old" under initial change.

 The above description is adapted from here: https://ojibwegrammar.langsci.wisc.edu/Grammar/InflMorphology/InitialChange.htm